roboscienceorg/book/source/Sensors/OrientationSensors.rst

 that must be addressed for systems which run for long periods of time without a recalibration.

+.. _`gyroscope`:
 .. figure:: SensorsFigures/gyro.*
    :width: 40%
    :align: center

-   Tuning fork MEMS gyroscope. [gyroscope]
+   Tuning fork MEMS gyroscope.

 Compass
 ~~~~~~~~

-The :index:`compass` or :index:`magnetometer` is one of the oldest sensors in use dating back 4000 years.
+The :index:`compass` or :index:`magnetometer` is one of the oldest
+sensors in use dating back 4000 years.
 Early forms would take a small piece of loadstone (natural magnetite)
 and suspend it from a silk thread or place it on wood and float that in
 water.
 This magnetic rock would orient along the Earth’s field lines and